blackbaud/uat-kit/content/walkthroughs/specflow/index.md

 </code>
 </pre>

-First we ensure that we are on the Address tab.
-Then we parse through every row in the Table.
+We ensure that we are on the Address tab, and then we parse every row in the table.

 <div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">For each TableRow in Table</div></div><pre><code class="language-csharp">
 using System;